 What is Microsourcing?

-Some examples of tasks commonly outsourced by micro sourcing are data entry and validation, image tagging, research, writing, editing, categorization, maintenance of databases, data back-up/ recovery, and data protection.
+Breaking up large projects into smaller projects enables a more agile approach for a quicker turnaround and better results at competitive pricing.
+Some examples of tasks commonly outsourced by micro sourcing are data entry and validation, image tagging, research, writing, editing, categorization, maintenance of databases, data back-up/recovery, and data protection.

 - Job Providers: companies that outsource their jobs to micro sourcing platforms.